paysdoc/ES6TypeScript/README.md

 }
 new Example().foo({name:'test'});
 ```
-Sometimes you know there's a certain variable available in an object, but Typescript will not let you call it (because of
+Sometimes you know there's a certain variable available in an object, but TypeScript will not let you call it (because of
 a different assigned type).
 To overcome this you either have to set the correct typ so the error goes away, or you cheat
 and cast the object to a different type.
 In the end it's still JavaScript so this only affects compiletime.